 If Maradona is football’s god, then Eduardo Galeano wrote football’s holy book.
 The Uruguyan (who also had good politics: “I don’t believe in charity.
 I believe in solidarity.
 Charity is so vertical.
 It goes from the top to the bottom.
 Solidarity is horizontal.
 It respects the other person.
 I have a lot to learn from other people”) passed away this week.
 Also known as Football is a Country’s patron saint, he wrote mostly about football before television.
 Go well, great writer.
 In the meantime, go read our countryman Gary Younge’s account of his meeting with football’s messenger here.
-Then read my favorite entries, which I copied, from Soccer in Sun and Shadow below.
+Then read three of my favorite entries, which I copied, from Soccer in Sun and Shadow below.

 The Opiate of the People

 How is soccer like God?
 Each inspires devotion among believers and distrust among intellectuals.
 In 1902 in London, Rudyard Kipling made fun of soccer and those who contented their souls with “the muddied oafs at the goals.”
 Three quarters of a century later in Buenos Aires, Jorge Luis Borges was more subtle: he gave a lecture on the subject of immortality on the same day and at the same hour that Argentina was playing its first match in the 1978 World Cup.

 The scorn of many conservative intellectuals comes from their conviction that soccer worship is precisely the superstition people deserve.
 Possessed by the ball, working stiffs think with their feet, which is entirely appropriate, and fulfill their dreams in primitive ecstasy.
 Animal instinct overtakes human reason, ignorance crushes culture, and the riffraff get what they want.